Updated for 2023 evaluation standards!

 - Linked to the group assignment page

-- Documented what you learned from reading a microcontroller datasheet.
+- Documented what you learned from browsing through a microcontroller datasheet.

 - Included your source code